Personal Injury Lawyers in Lebanon, TN

 At Vasek & Robbins, we prioritize our clients’ wellbeing and will utilize our professional experience and knowledge to your benefit.
 Personal injury cases must be filed as soon as possible within Tennessee’s statute of limitations, and a good law firm like Vasek & Robbins can handle your case as efficiently as possible.

-The Tennessee legislature and the state's courts have enacted and applied a number of laws and legal rulings to personal injury cases that will come into play whether an individual is filing a lawsuit in court or negotiating a settlement with an insurance company.
-One important rule in the state for personal injury cases is the statute of limitations, which sets a time limit for how long someone has to file a case in the Tennessee court system after an accident or injury.
-Under the state’s statute of limitations, a person has 1 year after the date of an accident to get any lawsuit filed.
+Tennessee's statute of limitations set a time limit on how long someone has to file a case in the Tennessee court system after an accident or injury.
+The injured party has up to 1 year following the date of the accident to file a lawsuit with the court system.
 It is important to keep track of the statute of limitations, because if an individual does not file within the 1 year, the court may refuse to hear the case at all.

 Tennessee courts are required to apply a modified comparative fault rule for personal injury cases.
 This means that when a court decides that the injured person filing the lawsuit actually bears some of the blame for the accident that led to the injury, it will reduce or eliminate the injured person's damages award.
 For example, if a person sitting in their car at a red light is rear-ended by another driver, but it was found that one of the injured person’s brake lights was not working, the court could rule that the person is a certain percentage at fault, say, 20%, and thus reduce their damages award by that percentage.
 Nonetheless, the person will still receive 80% of the original damages award.